 - Client liaison to communicate account inquiries

 - Five plus years of experience with coding and/or billing in health care revenue cycle.
-This should include hospital and physician practice.
+This should include physician practice.

 OTHER HELPFUL EXPERIENCE: